Woodyates: The Trafalgar Way

-The Trafalgar Way

 The Pitt estate contained an important coaching inn, once called the Woodyates Inn, later renamed the Shaftesbury Arms.
-This was a staging point of the Trafalgar Way (a modern confection), celebrating the 1805 journey by John Richards Lapenotière to bring the news to King George III of Nelson's victory and death at the Battle of Trafalgar.
+This was a staging point of what is now known as the Trafalgar Way celebrating the 1805 journey by John Richards Lapenotière to bring the news to King George III of Nelson's victory and death at the Battle of Trafalgar.
 A commemorative plaque is now displayed.